UA-112830647-1

 Spring – March / April / May / June

 Spring happens to be one of the best times of the year to visit the Annapurna region, although because of this, it can become somewhat crowded.
-The beautiful clear blue sky can be seen and the many different species of flower are visible in the lower altitude.
+The beautiful clear blue sky can be seen and the many different species of flowers are visible at the lower altitude.
 During springtime, the average temperature is 20 degrees C (68 Degrees F), with a maximum of 20 degrees C (77 Degrees F), during sunny days and a minimum of 0 degrees C (32 Degrees F), in the morning and at night for areas above 2500 meters.

 July / August through Mid-September is Monsoon Season

-This season is not really recommended to travel as it rains in the lower altitudes.
-There are positive sides of trekking during the monsoon months as the excess rainfall can provide ample chance to see spectacular views of the waterfall and it’s also the best season to avoid the crowds.
+This season is not recommended to travel as it rains in the lower altitudes.
+There are positive sides to trekking during the monsoon months as the excess rainfall can provide ample chance to see spectacular views of the waterfall and it’s also the best season to avoid the crowds.
 During this time, the average temperature is 25 degrees C (77 Degrees F), with a maximum of 30 degrees C (86 Degrees F), during sunny days and a minimum of 5 degrees C (41 Degrees F), in the morning and at night for areas above 2500 meters.

 Autumn – End of September / October / November